Federated Nonlinear System Identification: Introduction

 In this paper, we study the problem of federated nonlinear system identification.
-We consider a setting where $M$ distributed clients each observe trajectory data from potentially different nonlinear dynamical systems that nonetheless belong to the same underlying family (see Figure \ref{fig:Nonlinear_FL}).
-Dynamical systems at clients exhibit heterogeneity, modeled via a heterogeneity parameter $\epsilon$.
-This setup captures realistic scenarios such as learning dynamics across a fleet of heterogeneous robots or drones---each operating under different conditions due to hardware differences, controller tunings, or external disturbances.
-The goal is to identify a shared nonlinear model that generalizes across these clients while respecting local variability and preserving data privacy.
+We consider a setting where $M$ distributed clients each observe trajectory data from different nonlinear dynamical systems that belong to the same underlying family (see Figure \ref{fig:Nonlinear_FL}).
+The dynamical systems we consider exhibit heterogeneity, modeled by the heterogeneity parameter $\epsilon$.
+Federated learning should be used for system identification when multiple similar systems share common structure and data cannot be centralized, enabling privacy-preserving collaborative learning.
+Results show that aggregating across more participating clients improves convergence and reduces individual client noise.